 From US 221 near Linville Falls, drive south on the Blue Ridge Parkway for 4.5 miles to Milepost 322.
 About 200 feet north of the milepost there is a space on the left (east) side of the road for a single car to park.
 If you can’t squeeze in there, continue south on the parkway for 0.1 mile where you’ll find places on the left to pull over.

-I’ve been to English Falls three times.
-On each visit, I hiked to and from the falls by a different route.
-I still have more exploring to do, but I think I have the best routes pretty well figured out.
+I’ve been to English Falls at least five times and have used three different routes to get there and four to get back.
+I still have more exploring to do, but I think I have the way pretty well figured out.
 Regardless of the route you take, you’re going to get a workout and you need to pay careful attention at a few spots if you want to come back unharmed.

 You should also read the hike description for Upper English Falls.
 It will add more perspective and will be necessary if you wish to see both waterfalls on the same hike.

 Begin the hike by walking along the parkway to the Milepost 322 marker, which is on the west side of the road.
 A guardrail is on the east side.
 You want to enter the woods at the start of the guardrail.
-There is no trail here.
-Supposedly, there is pink flagging tape along the route, but I found very little of it and none at the start.
-You need to head due east through the woods.
-Too far to the right (east-southeast) and you’ll come to a landslide scar and possibly miss the path.
-Too far left (east-northeast) and you’ll miss the path, come to the creek above the falls, and have to bushwhack beside it.
+There is no official trail here, but enough people have been here to create a path.

-For those who don’t want to have anything to do with descending the cliffs but still want to see the falls, the best suggestion I can make is to swing very wide away from the creek on river left.
-I’m assuming the cliff peters out at some point, where you can easily get around it.
+- For those who don’t want to have anything to do with descending the cliffs but still want to see the falls, the best suggestion I can make is to swing wide away from the creek on river left.
+I’m assuming the cliff peters out at some point, where you could easily get around it.
 Forget trying this on the river-right side.
-I’ve done it and it’s just not a good way to go.
+I’ve done it and it’s just not a safe or practical way to go.

-I suppose I’ll mention one other option, but only so I can dissuade anyone who may consider it as a shortcut.
-It is possible to climb the river-left side of English Falls to get between Upper English and English.
+- I suppose I’ll mention one other option, but only so I can dissuade anyone who may consider it as a shortcut.
+It’s possible to climb the river-left side of English Falls to get between Upper English and English.
 On my first trip, I did this on the way back.
 But there’s a huge catch.
-There is a point near the top of English Falls where you have to maneuver around a projecting rock.
+There is a point near the top of English Falls where you must maneuver around a projecting rock and make a short hop over nothingness.
 If you fall, you die.
-I did this while carrying a photo pack and tripod.
-Beyond this point, you have to climb on the waterfall itself, crossing the creek in the process.
-While that is easier than maneuevring around the projecting rock, it’s still not advisable since you are literally crossing the creek on the waterfall.
+Beyond this point, you must climb on the waterfall itself, crossing the creek in the process.
+While that is easier than maneuvering around the projecting rock, it’s still not advisable since you are literally crossing the creek on the waterfall.

-I didn’t make any written notes about doing this and I couldn’t remember much about it, so when I hiked to the falls recently, I wanted to go this way again and record it thoroughly.
+- I didn’t make any written notes about doing this and I couldn’t remember much about it, so when I hiked to the falls recently, I wanted to go this way again and record it thoroughly.
 When I reached that projecting rock near the top of the falls, I did my best impression of Indiana Jones on the rope bridge in The Temple of Doom.
 You know, “Oh shit!”
-I’d like to think that my mind is still as sharp as it was two years ago, even if my body isn’t, but all I knew for sure was that there was no way I was going to try this maneuver again.
-And I hope to goodness you don’t either.
-Skilled rock climbers will do the tango here.
-The rest of us may very well die.
+I’d like to think that my mind is still as sharp as it was a few years ago, even if my body isn’t, but all I knew for sure was that there was no way I was going to try that maneuver again.
+And I hope to goodness you don’t either!

 I’ve long known this waterfall existed.
 I intended to include it in the second edition of North Carolina Waterfalls, but a landslide on the Blue Ridge Parkway forced a road closure before I made the hike.
 When I finally did hike to it for the third edition, the waterfall presented perhaps the most difficult challenge of any I’ve researched—not because of the hike difficulty but because of the challenge of deciding whether or not to include it in the book.

 Of course, you can’t hike to a waterfall without stepping on the ground.
 My steps contribute to the trampling as much as anyone’s.
 The best way all of us can minimize the disturbance is simply to remain on the established path.
 Don’t stray from it for photos, even a few feet.
-You can’t do it without stepping on a mossy rock or loose, fragile soil.
-If we remain on the established path, English Falls will remain a beautiful, lush, nearly pristine waterfall for everyone who visits.
+If you stray at English Falls, you’ll be stepping on a mossy rock or loose, fragile soil.
+If we remain on the established path, English Falls will remain a beautiful, lush waterfall for everyone who visits.

 English Falls is named for the English family, who farm the land downstream from the falls.